-A word of warning: while there are legitimate situations in which you might have multiple loans or other types of financing at once, please be careful about taking on too much short term debt at the same time, as it endangers your business and your lender’s investments.
+A word of warning: While there are legitimate situations in which you might have multiple loans or other types of financing at once, please be careful about taking on too much short term debt at the same time, as it endangers your business and your lender’s investments.
 Such a practice is called loan stacking, and it’s almost always a bad idea.
 Learn about loan stacking — and how to avoid it — in our complete guide.

 In cases in which you’re seeking multiple types of financing at the same time, it’s best to fully communicate the situation with all of your financiers to ensure they’re all on board with the situation.

-Consequences for default depend upon how much money you still have outstanding, and how many assets you have that the lender might be able to lay claim to.
+Consequences for default depend upon how much money you still have outstanding, and how many assets the lender might be able to lay claim to.

 Due to their nebulously-defined terms, blanket liens are difficult to enforce.
 To actually lay claim to any of your assets, the lender has to take you to court and win a judgement against you.
 If there’s a low chance they’ll get their money back, or if there isn’t that much money to get back, the lender might decide a trip to court is not worth the effort.
 On the other hand, if you have a large sum of capital outstanding, or a lot of valuable assets the lender might be able to recoup, the lender might take action.

-When applying for a loan, lease, or advance, interest rates and fees are important, but so is ensuring that you understand the collateral that is placed against your business.
+When applying for a loan, lease, or advance, interest rates and fees are important, but so is ensuring that you understand the collateral you are putting up against your business.

 The collateral a lender requires isn’t always immediately apparent; some lenders use vague language to describe what they require, and others don’t even file a lien unless they suspect you’re in danger of defaulting.
 When in doubt, ask your lender to fully explain the situation; you don’t want to be surprised later on.